 Should I Talk to a Lawyer Before I Take an Insurance Settlement?

 If you accept an insurance settlement, you will not be able to take legal action.
-This is okay in cases where an injury is mild, but in cases of serious or debilitating injury, talking to an attorney before you waive your right to file suit is best.
+This is okay in cases where an injury is mild, but in cases of serious or debilitating injury, it’s best to talk to an attorney before you waive your right to file suit is best.

-At Brown & Brown, your initial consultation is free of both cost and obligation.
+Slip and fall cases receive the same personal attention and tenacious representation that define every Brown & Brown case.
+Your initial consultation is free of both cost and obligation.
 We will review your case free of charge and provide information about your rights without expectation.
 If you choose to work with us, we provide representation on a contingency basis.
 This means that we only get paid if you win your case.

 If you have been injured or a loved one has been killed in a slip and fall accident, we encourage you to call us before settling so that we can help you determine if that’s the best choice for your needs.